-See, this was a classic crowdfunding campaign mistake of a team of people building a prototype they love that works but vastly underestimating productions costs.
+See, this was a classic crowdfunding campaign mistake of a team of people building a prototype they love that works but vastly underestimating production costs.
 A product like this is not hard to make from a technical perspective – but it’s hard to make many of them at a low cost.

-Eventually, they ended up not shipping, leaving 62,642 backers very disappointed, and others sold alternatives on amazon some years later.
+Eventually, they ended up not shipping, leaving 62,642 backers very disappointed, and others sold alternatives on Amazon some years later.

 Creator: Isaac Childres